New Bee H362

 The New Bee H362 USB Office Headset is a wired-only device for those needing a quality, yet reliable and lightweight headset at a bargain of a price.
 Inside the box it comes with everything you need and nothing more; an inline controller, two wire-clips, user manual, operating and safety notes as well as the headset itself.

 On the right earcup is a 270-degree rotatable boom mic that’s permanently fixed to the headset.
 Coming from this earcup is the 4-foot cable that terminates with a standard 3.5mm auxiliary plug.
-This cable can be plugged-in directly to the inline controller, which can then be plugged into a USB port.
+This cable can be plugged-in directly to the inline controller, which can then be plugged into a USB port, just like one of the best USB data blockers.
 In addition, New Bee also includes a USB-A to USB-C adapter for those using this headset on a Macbook or any newer device that doesn’t provide a standard USB-A port.

 Comfort and Fit